ARGOeu/argo-web-api/doc/v2/docs/validations.md

   {
    "message": "Wrong Granularity",
    "code": "400",
-   "details": "%s is not accepted as granularity parameter, please provide either daily or monthly" }
+   "details": "%s is not accepted as granularity parameter, please provide either daily, monthly or custom" }
  ]
 }